pycroscopy/SciFiReaders/docs/source/index.rst

 **Tools for extracting data and metadata from scientific data files**

-Please the side panel on the left for other documentation pages on ``SciFiReaders``
+* Please the side panel on the left for other documentation pages on ``SciFiReaders``

-Jump to our `GitHub project page <https://github.com/pycroscopy/SciFiReaders>`_
+* Jump to our `GitHub project <https://github.com/pycroscopy/SciFiReaders>`_ to access the source code

 .. toctree::
    :glob: